 What kind of Special Educational Needs and Disabilities (SEND) are provided for?

 Children with SEND have learning difficulties and/or physical difficulties which make it harder for them to learn than most children of the same age.
-They may need extra support or different help e.g. modified tasks or extra time.
+They may require additional work which can be different from the rest of the class.

 Special educational needs and provision can be considered as falling under four broad areas.